maelfabien/Machine_Learning_Tutorials/README.md

 [Machine Learning Interpretability and Explainability (2/2) - For explorium.ai](https://www.explorium.ai/blog/interpretability-and-explainability-part-2/) : An introduction to explainability of black-box ML models.

 [GridSearch vs. RandomizedSearch](https://maelfabien.github.io/machinelearning/GridRand/) : When it comes to parameter selection, you usually encounter 2 main solutions.
 GridSearch and RandomizedSearch.
 What is the main difference between these 2 techniques ?
 What are the pros and cons of each technique ?

-[Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.

 [Build a language recognition app from scratch](https://maelfabien.github.io/machinelearning/HMM_3/) : HMMs and Viterbi decoding algorithm can be used to recognize the language of a text.
 Let's implement this from scratch !